Monoï oil: Ingredients

-Tiare flower
+Tiaré flower

-The tiare flower (Gardenia taitensis), from the family Rubiaceae, is Tahiti's national flower.
+The tiaré flower (Gardenia taitensis), from the family Rubiaceae, is Tahiti's national flower.
 The small white, star-shaped flower grows on 3 ft high bushes throughout French Polynesia, which features soil of coral origin, and blossoms all year long.
-Other names for this flower include Tiare Tahiti and Tiare Maohi.
+Other names for this flower include Tiaré Tahiti and Tiaré Maohi.

-Beyond their contribution to Monoi Tiare Tahiti, tiare flowers are deeply rooted in everyday Polynesian life.
+Beyond their contribution to Monoï Tiaré Tahiti, tiaré flowers are deeply rooted in everyday Polynesian life.
 In traditional medicine, the flower is prepared in a variety of concoctions to alleviate a range of common maladies including the common cold, headaches and sunburn.
-Many Polynesians enjoy placing a few tiare flowers on a small, water-filled saucer to release the fragrance throughout their "fares" (Polynesian houses).
-The flower necklaces that are offered to tourists as a welcome gesture are created with tiare flowers, and vahine (Polynesian women) customarily wear them behind one ear.
+Many Polynesians enjoy placing a few tiaré flowers on a small, water-filled saucer to release the fragrance throughout their "fares" (Polynesian houses).
+The flower necklaces that are offered to tourists as a welcome gesture are created with tiaré flowers, and vahine (Polynesian women) customarily wear them behind one ear.

-The tiare flowers that are used in Monoi de Tahiti are hand-picked at a very particular stage of their growth, specifically when they are still unopened.
+The tiaré flowers that are used in Monoï de Tahiti are hand-picked at a very particular stage of their growth, specifically when they are still unopened.
 The flowers are immediately taken to the manufacturing plant and stripped of their pistils.
 The flower portion is placed in refined coconut oil for a minimum of 15 days.
 This is known as "enfleurage" (flower soaking), a French term used to designate a specific extraction step.
-According to specific maceration standards set by the decree of Appellation d'Origine, which each manufacturer must scrupulously follow, a minimum of 15 tiare flowers must be used in every liter of refined coconut oil.
+According to specific maceration standards set by the decree of Appellation d'Origine, which each manufacturer must scrupulously follow, a minimum of 15 tiaré flowers must be used in every liter of refined coconut oil.